Guardianzc/DISCOpen-MedBox-DialoDiagnosis/Readme.md

 ## Overview

 Due to the lack of open source for existing RL-base automated diagnosis methods.
 It's hard to make a comparison for different methods.
 OpenMedicalChatbox integrates several current diagnostic methods and datasets.
-The documentation and tutorial of OpenMedicalChatbox are available at

 ## Dataset